Coffee Pot Cleaning Hacks

 A quick word of caution before you start – Make sure your coffeemaker has been off a while and the pot cooled.
 We don't want you to burn yourself or crack the coffee pot glass.

-- Baking Soda (Bicarbonate of Soda) – Just add a Cup of Baking Soda to your Coffee Pot then fill with warm water.
+- Baking Soda (Bicarbonate of Soda) – Add a Cup of Baking Soda to your Coffee Pot, then fill it with warm water.
 Let it sit for a couple of hours.
 Any stubborn stains will come off using a soft brush.
-When we tried this on our Coffee Pot, it cleaned up as good as new as the picture shows.
+When we tried this on our Coffee Pot, it cleaned up as good as new, as the picture shows.

 - White Vinegar – Fill the Coffee Pot with equal measures of vinegar and water.
-Let it sit for a while; at least twenty minutes.
-Then empty out the solution.
-Take a soft sponge – something that you would suitably use on a non-stick pan and add some dish soap.
-Rub the inside of the pot and the stains should easily come off.
+Let it sit for a while, at least twenty minutes.
+Then empty the solution.
+Take a soft sponge – something you would suitably use on a non-stick pan and add some dish soap.
+Rub the inside of the pot, and the stains should easily come off.
 Rinse well.

-- Dishwasher Detergent – the powdered kind – We are not suggesting you run it through the maker.
-Just use it in the Coffee Pot.
-Add a 1/4 cup of dishwasher powder to the pot then fill with boiling water.
+- Dishwasher Detergent – the powdered kind – We do not suggest running it through the coffee maker.
+Instead, use it in the Coffee Pot.
+Add a 1/4 cup of dishwasher powder to the pot, then fill with boiling water.
 Let it sit for half an hour and then empty.
 Rinse thoroughly.

-- Denture Tabs – what's good enough for teeth is sure good enough for a coffee pot.
+- Denture Tabs – what's good for teeth is surely good enough for a coffee pot.
 Fill the pot with water and dissolve 1 to 2 denture tabs.
 Let it sit for about an hour before rinsing thoroughly.

 - Alka-Seltzer – add 1 or 2 Tablets of Alka-Seltzer instead of the Denture Tabs above.